tony2nite/pyharmony/README.md

 pyharmony
 =======

-Python library for progarmmatically using a Logitech Harmony Link or Ultimate Hub.
+Python library for programmatically using a Logitech Harmony Link or Ultimate Hub.

-A fork of [petele/pyharmony](https://github.com/petele/pyharmony) with the intent to:
+A fork of [bkanuka/pyharmony](https://github.com/bkanuka/pyharmony) with the intent to:
 - Make pip/setup.py installable.
 - Unify improvments made in other forks.
 - Configurable for Harmony Link/Hub differences.
 - Better practices for project layout.
 - Better error handling!
+- Inclusion into Home Assistant (https://home-assistant.io)

 Protocol
 --------